Leroy & Stitch: Plot

-On Earth, Lilo decides to contact Stitch but realizes that the only intergalactic videophone available on the planet is in Gantu's ship.
-Upon arrival, she finds 625 and asks to use the videophone, but it is not functional.
+On Earth, Lilo arrives at Gantu's ship, where finds 625 and asks to use the videophone to contact Stitch, but it is not functional.
 Lilo, upon seeing 625 emotionally hurt, consoles and names him "Reuben" before he repairs the videophone.
 Lilo contacts the BRB-9000 to reach Stitch.
 Leroy, now in control of the ship, impersonates Stitch, but Lilo sees through his ruse upon noticing he is not wearing Stitch's tiki necklace, much to the delight of Hämsterviel, who thinks his plan is working perfectly.
-After Gantu reminds Hämsterviel of the threat of the other 624 experiments, he adds a brand new part to his plan by commanding Leroy to capture them as soon as possible so he could destroy all of them.
-Realizing Stitch is in danger, Lilo has Reuben repair Gantu's ship, and together, they fly to Turo and learn that Hämsterviel is responsible for Stitch's current predicament and has already taken over the galaxy.
+After Gantu reminds Hämsterviel of the threat of the other 624 experiments, he adds a brand new part of his plan by commanding Leroy to capture them as soon as possible so he can destroy all of them.
+Realizing Stitch is in danger, Lilo and Reuben work together to repair Gantu's ship and fly to Turo, but learn that Hämsterviel is responsible for Stitch's current predicament and has already put his plan to take over the galaxy into action.
 He then orders Gantu to imprison the duo.

 As the G.A.C.C. vehicle heads towards the black hole, Stitch escapes his capsule and frees Jumba and Pleakley.
 He then throws Pleakley's rock into the black hole, disrupting its event horizon and enabling them to escape.
 On Earth, Leroy obtains Lilo's scrapbook of the experiments (Note: The scrapbook was first seen in the Lilo & Stitch: The Series episode "Snafu", which first aired just before Leroy & Stitch premiered.) and captures them and Lilo's rival, Mertle Edmonds, and reports it to Hämsterviel afterwards.
-Realizing Leroy is the quickest experiment hunter in the galaxy, Hämsterviel fires Gantu before setting off to Earth to finish his plan by destroying the 624 experiments.
-After having a change of heart, Gantu helps Lilo and Reuben escape, and they return to Earth in the G.A.C.C. vehicle.
-Leroy and Hämsterviel gather the experiments at Aloha Stadium and prepare to kill them with the BRB-9000's cannon.
-The heroes arrive and destroy the cannon, but Hämsterviel unleashes the Leroys, who overwhelm the other experiments.
+Admiring Leroy's potential, Hämsterviel fires Gantu before setting off to Earth to finish his plan by destroying the 624 experiments.
+After having a change of heart, Gantu helps Lilo and Reuben escape and they return to Earth in the G.A.C.C. vehicle.
+Leroy and Hämsterviel gather the experiments at Aloha Stadium and prepare to destroy them with the BRB-9000's cannon.
+The heroes arrive and destroy the cannon, but Hämsterviel unleashes the Leroys, who overwhelm the other experiments in a massive battle.
 Jumba then remembers that he programmed a secret shutdown command into Leroy during his creation that can be activated when he hears Elvis Presley's rendition of "Aloha ʻOe".
-They soon interrupt the battle to perform the song, triggering the Leroys' command and saving the day.
+They soon interrupt the battle to perform the song, triggering the Leroys' command and incapacitating them all.